thorvg/thorvg.swift/README.md

 ```

 ## Usage
-This Swift wrapper currently supports rendering Lottie animations.
+This Swift wrapper currently only supports rendering Lottie animations.
 As the package evolves, additional support for more content types will be added.

 The API of `ThorVGSwift` closely follows the structure of the original ThorVG API.
 It enables rendering of Lottie frames to a buffer.
 Below is a quick guide to help you get started with the essential APIs.